ETLaurent/accounting/README.md

 This script calculates how much is left in your balance after deducting monthly expenses.
 You can check expenses across multiple banks and exclude already paid expenses.

+### Note

+Wrote in Python because it's wildly included by default in most of Linux and macOS systems.

+It's also a good occasion to ~use~ learn Python, meaning that the code might not be state-of-the-art, far from it.

 ### Usage

 ```